MichaelsPlayground/BleClientBlessedPart3/readme.md

-# Bluetooth Low Energy Client with BLESSED-ANDROID library (original)
+# Bluetooth Low Energy Client with BLESSED-ANDROID library (part 2)

-This is the original BLE Client example using the code in https://github.com/weliem/blessed-android.
+This is the part 2 BLE Client example using the code in https://github.com/weliem/blessed-android.

+**NOTE: this is a unfinished project !**

-The code is minimal changed to get a basis for further enhancements.
+The code is changed to get a better user experience.
 The changes took place in the BluetoothHandler.java file to connect to the sample server app (BleServerBlessedOriginal).

 The library in use (BLESSED-ANDROID) is available here: https://github.com/weliem/blessed-android